simonaco/serverless-graphql-workshop/graphql-api/Readme.md

 #### Query

+Normally your port `7071` should be free, but if it's not try `7072`.

-1. Using [Postman](https://www.getpostman.com/) (or any Rest client) make a POST request to your GraphQL endpoint running in your local [http://localhost:7071/api/graphql](http://localhost:7071/api/graphql) with this body of type *application/json*:
+1. Using [Postman](https://www.getpostman.com/) (or any Rest client) make a POST request to your GraphQL endpoint running in your local [http://localhost:7072/api/graphql](http://localhost:7071/api/graphql) with this body of type *application/json*:

 ```json
 { "query": "{teams{id name points}}"}